getgauge/documentation/user/specifications/steps.md

 The values written in __quotes__ are parameters which are passed into the underlying step implementation as a language specific structure.

+> Note: The following characters are reserved for parameters, these cannot be used in step text.
+- "
+- <
+- >

 ## Further reading
 * [Parameters](parameters.md)